 Tamerlane was born around 1336, the son of a minor nobleman from a Turkic Mongol tribe.
 Other than that, he had no blood connection to Genghis Khan, even if popular association of the two creates endless confusion in trivia games.
 He showed boldness early, and rose in local conflicts, receiving in his twenties the two injuries to his right arm and leg that gave him the accurate sobriquet “Lame.”
 (In the 1940s Russian archaeologists exhumed Tamerlane’s skeleton and confirmed the injuries, though how he received them is obscure.)
 In the usual manner of Asian nomads, alliances were constantly shifting, betrayal was the norm, customary law was important (such that Tamerlane ruled under a nominally superior puppet khan), and settling down regarded with contempt.

 The conqueror’s career then pretty much unfolded as you’d expect.
 He consolidated power in a small area, then he expanded his power, then he consolidated it again.
 He campaigned almost every year of his long life, often (but not always) wintering somewhere, and rarely returning for long to his theoretical capital, Samarkand.
 He conquered all of Persia, much of the Caucusus, and Asia Minor.
-He defeated the Ottomans and took prisoner the Sultan, Bayazid the Thunderbolt, the first and last time the Ottomans were defeated until World War I. (I always like the descriptive nicknames the Ottomans gave to their Sultans, like Suleiman the Magnificent and Selim the Sot.)
+He defeated the Ottomans and took prisoner the Sultan, Bayezid the Thunderbolt, the first and last time the Ottomans were defeated until World War I. (I always like the descriptive nicknames the Ottomans gave to their Sultans, like Suleiman the Magnificent and Selim the Sot.)
 Then he conquered northern India, the Levant and Egypt (but not Arabia, probably because there wasn’t enough booty).
 And he was on the way to China with a massive army, to subdue the (other) Mongols who ruled there, when he died at about the age of seventy—whereupon his empire quickly fragmented.

-Tamerlane’s own religious beliefs were a fluid as most men of conquest.
+Tamerlane’s own religious beliefs were as fluid as most men of conquest.
 He was Muslim, most definitely, but cared little for the details.
 Sometimes he posed as Shia, sometimes as Sunni.
 He liked Sufis.
 He kept court astrologers; when he liked what they said, he agreed with them; when he didn’t, he excoriated them as anti-Muslim.
 He killed far more Muslims than Christians, although he constantly said he intended to smite the heathen, the Christians and the polytheists, instead he almost always ended up smiting other Muslims, whom he of course characterized as deficient Muslims so he had an excuse.
 Like most Mongols, religion wasn’t really his thing; he took an opportunistic, instrumentalist approach to it (which, contra Weatherford, is not the same thing as tolerance).

 It would be a silly exercise to try to subtly analyze Tamerlane’s motives, and to his credit Marozzi doesn’t try.
 Tamerlane was a hugely ambitious man driven by raw desires: for conquest, to feed his ego; for booty, to enrich himself and motivate his armies; and for the pleasures of the flesh—alcohol, food, and women.
 If we’re being honest, that makes him not much different from most men—just more successful and less restrained.
-In pursuit of these goals, he slaughtered enormous numbers of men, women and children in the most gruesome ways, including frequently live burials, leaving literal towers of skulls all over a vast area.
+In pursuit of these goals, he slaughtered enormous numbers of men, women and children in the most gruesome ways, including live burials and leaving literal towers of skulls all over a vast area.
 This makes him a bad person, and one of history’s great killers, along with Alexander the Great and Genghis Khan.
 Romanticizing him would be a mistake, as would be ascribing his atrocities in some fashion to Islam itself (which certainly gave him theological backing for jihad, but he interpreted that in an utterly self-interested fashion, and if he hadn’t had that excuse, as Genghis had not, he would have found another).
 It was another time, and a long time ago, and the only lesson is that human nature, when unrestrained, does not, whatever Steven Pinker says, lead to good things.

 Sure, the book has a few clunkers.
 Several times in the book Marozzi refers to Tamerlane using Greek Fire, the Byzantine incendiary mixture.
-I had never heard of Greek Fire being used other than by the Byzantines (its recipe was a state secret and now lost), much less by horse-borne nomads, and a little research showed that while Tamerlane may have used some form of incendiary such as flaming pitch occasionally, it was not Greek Fire.
+I had never heard of Greek Fire being used other than by the Byzantines (its recipe was a state secret and now lost), much less by horse-borne nomads, and a little research showed that while Tamerlane may occasionally have used some form of incendiary such as flaming pitch, it was not Greek Fire.
 It is not true that Tamerlane’s grandson, Ulug Beg, created star tables “still in use at the time England appointed its first Astronomer-Royal in the seventeenth century,” by which Marozzi apparently means to imply they were used in England at that time.
 They were still in use in the Muslim world, since Muslim science as a whole had come to a crashing halt centuries before, and Ulug Beg was a rare exception.
 But the tables were never used in Europe, since Ulug Beg’s star tables were not available in Europe until after Tycho Brahe (who had a telescope, as Ulug Beg did not) had already published vastly more complete and accurate tables, starting in the 1570s.
 And while Christians appear little in this book, Marozzi is often guilty of the common modern obeisance to political correctness of whitewashing atrocities against Christians by Muslims, such as noting the massive slaughter of Christians at Antioch in 1263 by not mentioning the word Christian at all, thus concealing the slaughter had anything to do with Christians, but highlighting the reverse at every opportunity.

 None of these minor errors and foibles really have a significant effect on the book, though.
 And I was able to escape the 21st Century for a few hours, which is definitely a good thing.
 Plus, now I am more likely to win at trivia games that ask me to distinguish among Mongol warlords!